 Although Cacio e Pepe will be at its best when served immediately, you can reheat it.
-It can be stored in an air-tight container for up to 5 days.
-Take not that the sauce will thicken in the fridge and will you will need to add a splash or two of water to the pan as you reheat the pasta.
+Leftover cacio e pepe can be stored in an airtight container for up to 5 days once it has cooled to room temperature.
+Take note that the sauce will thicken in the fridge, and you will need to add a splash or two of water to the pan as you reheat the pasta.

 Cacio e Pepe is peppery, so it is slightly spicy, so it does have a little kick, but it is not overpowering.
 You can adjust the amount of pepper to your own taste preference.